sensein/biometrics-book/_sources/WhisperX.md

 # An In-depth Exploration of WhisperX: A Cutting-Edge Automatic Speech Recognition System

-WhisperX is a state-of-the-art automatic speech recognition (ASR) system, developed by OpenAI.
+{cite}`bain2022whisperx` is a state-of-the-art automatic speech recognition (ASR) system, developed by OpenAI.
 It is designed to provide rapid transcription services, complete with word-level timestamps and speaker diarization.

 ## Key Features